briansimiyuj/doctor-appointment-app/README.md

   Schedule Appointment Context will be used to store the new appointment details and provide it to the Schedule Appointment Modal component

     1. Retrieve newDate and newTime from Date Time context
-      c. consultationType and set it to null (either "in-person" or "online")
+    2. Create the following states:
-      d. isConfirmed and set it to false
+      a. consultationType and initialize it to the props passed
-      e. appointmentToSchedule to store the appointment being scheduled
+      b. isConfirmed and set it to false

     2. Integrate with DatePickerContext to reuse the DatePicker and TimePicker components
       a.
 Get selectedDate and selectedTime from DatePickerContext